NicKarlovich/oneDNDConversion/doc.md

 * Used to be Deflect missles
 * now works agaisnt all B/P/S attacks, not just ranged attacks.
 * attack is reduce dby 1d10 + Dex mod + monk level (used to not include dex mod in damage reduction calculation)
+* When a weapon is thrown back it now deals 2 rolls of martial arts die + Dex mod, rather than just 1 roll of martial arts die.

 #### Stunning Strike
 * is now a 1/turn feature
 * When a target succeeds on the saving throw, they take force damage equal to a roll of martials arts die + wis modifier
+* only lasts until the start of your next turn, instead of end of next turn

 #### Empowered Strikes
 * replaces ki-empowered strikes